brandonleegit/terraformvspherekubernetes/README.md

 After running the script, the resulting VMs are created in your vSphere environment ready to configure Kubernetes.

+## Before running the script

+1. Change the values in the .tfvars file in the parent folder to match your environment
+2. There is hard coded IP addresses in the main.tf in each folder (kube-1, kube-2, kube-3)
+3. There is a hard-coded DNS value in the main.tf for each kube-1, kube-2, and kube-3 folder in the provisioners section.
+You will need to change this.

+## After running the script and the VMs have been provisioned
-## On the Kubernetes master/controller:
+### On the Kubernetes master/controller:

 If you use the naming I have used, this is .
 Run the following:

-##Configure Kubernetes
+### Configure Kubernetes

 kubeadm init --pod-network-cidr=10.244.0.0/16 --ignore-preflight-errors=all

-##Configure kubectl to work with your cluster
+### Configure kubectl to work with your cluster

 - mkdir -p $HOME/.kube
 - sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 - sudo chown $(id -u):$(id -g) $HOME/.kube/config

-##Install your Kubernetes networking (choose one of the below):
+### Install your Kubernetes networking (choose one of the below):

 Flannel
 - kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml